NVIDIA-Merlin/HugeCTR/tutorial/multinode-training/README.md

-# Multinode Training with HugeCTR
+# Multi-Node Training with HugeCTR

 This tutorial explains how to perform multi-node training with HugeCTR.